Qumulo/docs/_includes/content-reuse/admin-guides/authorization-qumulo-core/managing-role-based-access-control-rbac.md

 </ul>
 {{site.data.alerts.end}}

-{% if page.platform != 'anq' %}
 <a id="qumulo-support"></a>
 ### Qumulo-Support
 {{site.data.alerts.important}}
 <ul>
+{% if page.platform == 'anq' %}
+  <li>Because Azure Native Qumulo is a managed service, the Qumulo Care Team has access to your cluster's configuration regardless of how the <code>Qumulo-Support</code> RBAC role is configured on your cluster.
+{% endif %}
+{% unless page.platform == 'anq' %}
   <li>The built-in <code>Qumulo-Support</code> RBAC role doesn't include file-level access to your cluster's data.</li>
-  <li>{{site.nexus.rbacWhenYouReg}} You can delete this assignment (this removes all the permissions that the Qumulo Care Team requires to support your Qumulo cluster) or assign other roles to the trustee.</li>
+  <li>{{site.nexus.rbacWhenYouReg}} You can assign other roles to this trustee.</li>
+  <li>If you delete the default assignment, Qumulo Core removes all the permissions that the Qumulo Care Team requires to support your Qumulo cluster.</li>
   <li>You can <a href="#custom-roles">create a custom RBAC role</a> for the Qumulo Care Team and assign the <code>qumulosupport:everyone</code> trustee to this custom role.</li>
   <li>If you use a custom RBAC role for the Qumulo Care Team, review any changes to the built-in <code>Qumulo-Support</code> role after upgrading your Qumulo cluster and apply these changes to your custom RBAC role.</li>
+{% endunless %}
 </ul>
 {{site.data.alerts.end}}